My Top 10 Video Games of All Time - Personal Top 10 Games

 Frontier: Elite 2

 How many hours did I sink into this game?
-Far too many probably.
+Far too many, probably.
 Following on from my attempts to play Elite on the BBC, I played the sequel on the Amiga.
-Better graphics, easier controls and an all-around very enjoyable game, one of the first sandbox - do what you want - style games.
-Trade, mining, mercenary, and courier to name a few career paths to choose from.
-I'd eventually reached the coveted Elite rank, got all the ships, explored everywhere, got all the money I could ever need and then what?
+With better graphics, easier controls and an all-around enjoyable game, it is one of the first sandboxes - do-what-you-want-style games.
+Trade, mining, mercenary, and courier are a few career paths.
+I'd eventually reached the coveted Elite rank, got all the ships, explored everywhere, and got all the money I needed.
+Then what?

 6 - K240 (1994, Amiga)